Hammer Fist Multi-Use Striking Tool

 Using the Hammer Fist

-We didn’t so much test the Hammer Fist as we used it in a variety of hammering and pulling applications.
+We didn’t so much test the Hammer Fist as use it in a variety of hammering and pulling applications.
 For one, we tried our hand at hammering all manner of nails with the tool.
 After working our way from finish nails and roofing nails to 2-1/4″ 12D nails, we convinced ourselves it could get the job done—albeit with less efficiency than a standard framing hammer.
-We used the main strike plate on these tests.
-Just be sure not to miss!

 The other surfaces (including the non-marring plastic end) work well for striking other objects you need to budge—but not for nailing.

-We also liked the nail puller, finding it easy to use and intuitive.
-The dual-sided puller also helps when you need to start a nail and then gain more space to leverage out something longer.
+We do like the inclusion of a nail puller and found it intuitively easy to use.
+The dual-sided puller also helps when you need to start a nail and then gain more space for leverage.

 Finally, the markings and 90-degree square feature look like something a DIYer might find useful in a pinch.